2022 AFL Grand Final: On-field events

 The Premiership Cup was brought onto the ground by Cameron Ling, a member of Geelong's last three premiership teams in 2007, 2009 and 2011, and former Sydney captain Paul Kelly.
-Ling presented Chris Scott and Joel Selwood the cup after the match.
+Ling presented coach Chris Scott and captain Joel Selwood the cup after the match.

 Selwood carried Levi Ablett through Geelong's banner as the Cats took the field.
-The son of Gary Ablett Jr., who attended the game having been a dual premiership player with Geelong in 2007 and 2009 when he also won the Brownlow Medal, and grandson of Cats and Victoria forward Gary Ablett Sr., Levi had been diagnosed with a rare degenerative disease that left him mute.
+Levi is the son of Gary Ablett Jr., who attended the game having been a dual premiership player with Geelong in 2007 and 2009 when he also won the Brownlow Medal, and grandson of Cats and Victoria forward Gary Ablett Sr.; Levi had been diagnosed with a rare degenerative disease that left him mute.

 Match summary

 First quarter

 Geelong veteran Tom Hawkins kicked the first behind in the opening minute of the match.
 Geelong dominated play and territory through the first ten minutes while Sydney managed to hold them out from scoring again, until the tenth minute, when Hawkins snatched the ball straight out of a boundary throw-in ruck contest and snapped the opening goal.
 Five minutes later, Hawkins scored his second goal in exactly the same way, and Geelong led by 13 points.
 Sydney won the ensuing centre clearance, ending with Will Hayward scored Sydney's first goal from a crumbing snap shot in the 17th minute.
 Thereafter, Geelong dominated the quarter.
 The Cats kicked three goals in the next five minutes: Mark Blicavs (19th minute) with a set shot from 25m, and Isaac Smith (20th minute and 22nd minute) with two crumbed goals on the run.
 Geelong generated six more shots in the quarter, for 1.4 (10), only Brad Close managing to kick a goal from a 40m set shot in the 27th minute.

 When quarter time sounded, Geelong led 6.5 (41) to Sydney's 1.0 (6).
-Geelong's score and leading margin at that point were both the largest any team had achieved in a grand final since the 1989.
+Geelong's score and leading margin at that point were both the largest any team had achieved in a grand final since 1989.
 All statistics skewed heavily in Geelong's favour, with a 48–29 advantage in contested possessions, an inside-50 tally of 20–8, and triple Sydney's marks.
 Joel Selwood was Geelong's leading disposal winner, with 12; while the tactical decision to play Sam De Koning as a loose defender drifting onto the wing had been particularly influential in Geelong's effectively preventing Sydney from advancing the ball.